Ramps with Pasta alla Carbonara

 8 ounces spaghetti

-Cook spaghetti according to package directions in liberally salted water.
-Reserve 1/2 cup pasta water.
+Cook spaghetti just 2 minutes short of the package directions in liberally salted water.
+Be sure to reserve 1/2 cup pasta water.

-Heat oil in a large heavy-bottomed pan over medium-high heat.
-Add bacon and cook until fat has rendered, about 5 minutes.
+Add guanciale to a large heavy-bottomed pan over medium-low heat.
+Cook slowly until fat has rendered, about 8 minutes.

 ReplyDelete